lmorg/murex/docs/commands/getfile.md

 ## See Also

 * [`config`](../commands/config.md):
-  Query or define _murex_ runtime settings
+  Query or define Murex runtime settings
 * [`get`](../commands/get.md):
   Makes a standard HTTP request and returns the result as a JSON object
 * [`open`](../commands/open.md):